aquasecurity/postee/README.md

 --- | --- | ---
 *aggregate-issues-number*|Number of scans to aggregate into one ticket.| any integer value *aggregate-issues-timeout*|number of seconds, minutes, hours to aggregate|Maximum is 24 hours Xs or Xm or Xh *unique-message-props*|Optional.
 Comma separated list of properties which unique identify an event message.
 If message with same id is received more than once it will be ignored.
-In order to support behavior similar to Postee 1.0 it should be something like:```digest, image, registry, vulnerability_summary.critical, vulnerability_summary.high, vulnerability_summary.medium, vulnerability_summary.low```
+In order to support behavior similar to Postee 1.0 it should be something like:```unique-message-props: ["digest","image","registry", "vulnerability_summary.high", "vulnerability_summary.medium", "vulnerability_summary.low"]```

 ### Templates
 There are several options to configure templates.
 One required template property is `name` (to allow references to template within route configuration).
 For further configuration pick one option from the list below: